celsowm/metal-orm/README.md

 A: MetalORM provides schema generation via DDL builders.
 See the [Schema Generation docs](./docs/schema-generation.md) for details on generating CREATE TABLE statements from your table definitions.

 **Q: How type-safe is it really?**
 A: Exceptionally.
-The codebase avoids `any` types almost entirely—only 5 internal occurrences in the entire src folder (all in internal factory functions).
-All public APIs are fully typed with generics and inference.
-Your queries, entities, and results get full TypeScript checking.
+The entire codebase contains **zero** `any` types—every value is properly typed with TypeScript generics and inference.
+All public APIs are fully typed, and your queries, entities, and results get full TypeScript checking at compile time.

 **Q: What design patterns are used?**
 A: MetalORM implements several well-known patterns: Strategy (dialects & functions), Visitor (AST traversal), Builder (query construction), Factory (dialect & executor creation), Unit of Work (change tracking), Identity Map (entity caching), Interceptor (query hooks), and Adapter (pooling).
 This makes the codebase maintainable and extensible.